 Hillier v.
 Ontario (2019 – 2021)

-Asher is representing MPP Randy Hillier in his challenge to Ontario’s Election Finances Act.
-Mr. Hillier is challenging the Act on the basis that it discriminates against independent (non-party affiliated) candidates.
+Asher represented MPP Randy Hillier in his challenge to Ontario’s Election Finances Act.
+Mr. Hillier challenged the Act on the basis that it discriminates against Independent (non-party affiliated) candidates.
 Very shortly before the court hearing, the Ontario government tabled and passed new legislation to put Independent MPPs like Mr. Hillier on a more equal footing.